-- b) Type 9 smoke control in any air handling system, and - c) Type 18 building fire hydrant system, unless the Fire Service hose run distance from the Fire Service vehicular access to any point on a floor is less than 75 m. - 2.2.2 THIS PARAGRAPH DELIBERATELY LEFT BLANK - 2.2.3 If any firecell in a building requires a manual or automatic fire alarm or sprinkler system, that system shall be provided in all other firecells throughout the building (refer to Figure 2.1).
+- b) Type 9 smoke control in any air handling system, and - c) Type 18 building fire hydrant system in all cases where the height from the Fire Service attendance point to any floor is greater than 15.0 m.
+Otherwise, a Type 18 system is required unless the Fire Service hose run distance from Fire Service vehicular access to any point on any floor is less than 75 m.

+2.2.3 If any firecell in a building requires a manual or automatic fire alarm or sprinkler system, that system shall be provided in all other firecells throughout the building (refer to Figure 2.1).
+As a Type 5 system (refer to Table 2.1) provides for non-latching smoke detection with heat detection back-up in sleeping spaces, other (non-sleeping) firecells shall be protected with standard automatic smoke detection.
+Where sleeping spaces are provided in the other firecells they shall be protected with a Type 5 system where a Type 4 is being extended.
+Smoke detection shall not be extended into risk group VP: heat detection shall be provided instead.